brownt47/ChatGPT_Prompts/Students.md

 Success takes effort and motivation, a drive to keep pushing no matter what, and learning to adapt to new things.
 '''
 ```

-Here was a post were the student seemed a little down on themselves.
-The response acknowledges this tone and offers some encouragement.
 Response:
 ```
 Hi there!
 I understand that your family sees you as a gritty person because you have goals in life that you are